tahoe-lafs/tahoe-lafs/docs/specifications/servers-of-happiness.rst

    shares, where an edge exists between an arbitrary readonly server S and an arbitrary share T if and only if S currently holds T.

-^--- all passed in to the Happiness_Upload ctor

 3. Calculate a maximum matching graph of G1 (a set of S->T edges that has or is-tied-for the highest "happiness score").
 There is a clever efficient algorithm for this, named "Ford-Fulkerson".
 There may be more than one